CermakM/articles/stackedit/argo/argo-ansible-role.md

 It can be annoying to separate the resources that have to be deployed by cluster-admin from those that namespaces admins can create.
 The role makes it easy.

 ### What new connections have been made?
+-

 ### What is true now that wasn't true before?
 Argo can now be seamlessly deployed into an OpenShift namespace (tested on OpenShift 3.11).

 ### What do you know now that you didn't know before?
-You are now familiar with the requirements to deploy Argo to a namespace and the resources that must be present in advance and the RBAC required
+You are now familiar with the requirements to deploy Argo to a namespace and the resources that must be present in advance and the RBAC required.

 ### How are you / your team / your project / Red Hat / the world better than before?
+We can now provision / deprovision Argo in a clean namespace in seconds and be up and running in seconds.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NDg0OTI0OSwtMjEzMzcyMTUxNSw3Mz
+eyJoaXN0b3J5IjpbMTkxMTY1ODMzOCwtMjEzMzcyMTUxNSw3Mz
 A5OTgxMTZdfQ==
 -->